ethereum-optimism/design-docs/protocol/superchainerc20/superc20Redesign.md

 - **Easier for integrators:** integrators must deal with a single entrypoint instead of many.
 This would improve their devX considerably.
 - **Improved indexing and monitoring:** only monitoring events and traces coming from a single source would be necessary instead of many.
 Improved monitoring correlates with improved security.
 - **Improved backwards compatibility:** the only modifications required to implement interop for a token are including `remoteToken` and giving mint and burn permissions to the `L2StandardBridge`, which can be implemented before the hardfork.
 This would not be possible with the current design.
-- **Homogeneous implementation:** tokens on other chains do not implement bridging functionalities, which leads to a fragmented developer experience.
+- **Homogeneous implementation:** most tokens on other chains do not implement bridging functionalities (except for OFTs and some others), which leads to a fragmented developer experience.

 ### Cons of using the alternative design